kerel-fs/spectranalysis/contrib/GUIDE_ARTIFACT_CREATION.md

 ## How to enable local SatNOGS Artifacts storage
-NOTE: Upload to db & db-dev is currently broken due to a server-side bug.

-To store artifacts locally
+In case the upload to db is broken, or for further local analysis, the following steps can be performed to keep the artifacts stored locally.

 1. Create the output folder
    ```
    mkdir /tmp/.satnogs/artifacts`